Startup Guide for PurpleAir Sensors

 - Plug the power supply into a functioning wall outlet.

-- Look for a dim red glow under the sensor housing to confirm the sensor is receiving power.
+- Look for a very dim red glow up inside the sensor housing to confirm the sensor is receiving power.
+(You may have to cup your hands around the sensor and peer inside to see it.)

 In the box